smallhadroncollider/taskell/docs/html/index.md

 ; the markdown to start a sub-task line with subtask = "    *"

+; by default times are stored in UTC to avoid diffs if you ; change locations.
+Set this to true if it will always be ; edited in the same timezone localTimes = false
 ```

 Make sure that the values in the `[markdown]` section are surrounded by **double**-quotes.